gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 So it's confirmed.

-The fix is easy: collect all files into the slice and then sort them once:
+The fix is easy: collect all files into the slice and then sort them once at the end:

 ```
 fs.WalkDir(fm.Dir, ".", func(p string, info fs.DirEntry, err error) error {